Skip to content

 Classifications

-• First choose an “Event Type.”
-There are a lot of options here and they vary greatly from “exhibit” to “athletics” to “conferences” to “Health and Wellness.”
+• First, choose an “Event Type.”
+There are a lot of options here, and they vary greatly from “exhibit” to “athletics” to “conferences” to “Health and Wellness.”
 You can select multiple options if they apply.
 If you accidentally chose an option that you didn’t intend to, you can delete it by clicking on the red “X” next to that option.
 This is the way to delete any option under “Classifications.”

 • Following that is “Campus.”
-Select which campus or campuses the event will be available or open to.
+Select which campus or campuses the event will be available on or open to.

 • Don’t worry about the “Academic Calendar” option and move on to “Audience”.

 • The “Tags” field is used for grouping similar events outside of filters, and they are publicly displayed on your events page.
 Any tags that appear on your live event link to a page that displays all events that share this tag.
-This is a great way to show users more events that they may be interested
+This is a great way to show users more events that they may be interested in.

 • The next option, “Groups,” is a fairly specific and small field.
 Some options include the “Georgia State Panther Band,” “Homecoming,” and “Spotlight Programs Board.”